 6.2 million properties in the United States were damaged by hail events in 2020, with almost $14.2 billion in losses.
 While it’s known for wreaking havoc on cars, hail can cause lasting damage to the roof of your house, too.

 It’s crucial to learn the signs of hail damage in order to make any necessary repairs.
 If Left untreated, such damage can shorten the lifespan of your roof and even contribute to the need for a costly replacement.

 If you don’t know what hail damage looks like, you’re not alone.
+Depending on the size of the hail, you may see dents, dings, or bruises on your shingles where the pieces of hail struck.
 Its subtlety can make it difficult to spot, especially from the ground.
 In this article, we’ll give you everything you need to diagnose and treat potential hail damage on your roof.